Restaurants-Self-Order/Backend/README.md

 ## Project Setup

 Follow the steps below to set up the project on your environment.
-If you run into any problems, feel free to leave a GitHub Issue or reach out to any of our communities above.
+If you run into any problems, feel free to leave a GitHub Issue or reach out @Hussu or @Sazid Ahmed on slack.

 Activate Your Virtual Environment.